zwplayer Subtitle Usage Guide

 1. Overview

-Subtitles are used for the playback of recorded files, displaying the text content of the audio track of the video file. zwplayer supports displaying two subtitle tracks simultaneously (dual subtitle feature), providing users with a more flexible subtitle viewing experience.
+Subtitles are used for playing back recorded files, displaying text content of the video’s audio track. zwplayer provides a complete subtitle system, supporting simultaneous display of two subtitle tracks (dual subtitle feature), runtime style customization, full-text search and jump, machine translation, and loop playback by subtitle intervals, offering users a flexible and powerful subtitle viewing experience.

 Subtitle Display Example